lucas-cauhe/cargo-perm/README.md

 ## Integration

-Takes one of the payloads listed above and a selected method to exploit from the vulnerability analyzer and integrates (copy and paste) the payload into the source code.
+Mock shell that receives commands to run the vulnerability analyzer and take one of the payloads listed above and a selected method to exploit from the vulnerability analyzer and integrates (copy and paste) the payload into the source code.